roman-milk/roman-milk.github.io/mothers-soldier-boy.md

+===

- ****** Mother's Soldier Boy Ch.
-04 ****** bygeronimo_appleby© The train pulled into the grandeur of York railway station, carrying me on the final leg of my journey north.
+The train pulled into the grandeur of York railway station, carrying me on the final leg of my journey north.
 It had been two months since I'd been home after my passing out parade, two months since I'd been initiated into the world of incestuous sex.
 I was looking forward to seeing my beautiful mother, Aunt Amy, my grandmother and my hot sister again.

  I had spent many an idle moment remembering how my mother had seduced me on the afternoon following the parade and how good it felt to slide my prick into the bodies of my other female relatives during my first family orgy during my last leave.